SunnyQCU/computer_networks_hw3/notes/README.md

 - python3 dvr.py <ip_addr> <network_port>
   For example
 - python3 dvr.py 127.0.0.1 50000
-  Run this cmomand on N different terminals, where N is the number of nodes present in the network.
+  Run this command on N different terminals, where N is the number of nodes present in the network.

 Run the network.py before running the multiple nodes.